 There have been cell cultures that have used animal sources such as rodents but studies in animals may not reflect what is seen in humans given the species difference.
 As far as humans are concerned, the use of human umbilical vein provides easy availability and isolation but again the biology of veins becomes a question given the cells we are talking about are capillaries.

 A team led by Comhair reported the isolation and primary cultures of pulmonary arterial endothelial cells (PAECs) and microvascular endothelial cells (MVECs) that can offer insights into pulmonary endothelial biology.
 The former cells were isolated from the elastic and muscular arteries while the latter was obtained from lung tissue.
 For PAECs, type II collagenase was used to dissociate endothelial cells that were washed and seeded on fibronectin in MCDB-107 medium.
 For MVECs, lung tissue was treated with type II collagenase and compression with a scalpel.
 Following two filtration steps, the cells were seeded.

 Gene analysis confirmed that the isolated cells were endothelial cells (markers such as eNOS and CD31).
 Additionally, PAECs and MVECs differed in the expression of genes by 1.1% that was also confirmed by binding to specific lectins.
 The purity was reported to be 95% while the cells represented that of the lung as also shown by their taking up LDL that reflects their functional activity.

-Given the previous use of animal models, such human cell cultures showing makers and functions of pulmonary endothelial cells can allow for detailed research to understand the biology of these sensitive cells and design strategies to treat associated diseases.
+Given the previous use of animal models, such human and animal cell culture showing makers and functions of pulmonary endothelial cells can allow for detailed research to understand the biology of these sensitive cells and design strategies to treat associated diseases.

 Rohit Budhiraja, Rubin M. Tuder and Paul M. Hassoun.
 Endothelial Dysfunction in Pulmonary Hypertension.
 Circulation 109 (2).